-- 6. Calculate Areas: How much total land, in km2, is needed for each of the power sources you chose above? - 7.
+- 6. Calculate Areas: How much total land, in km2, is needed for the solar and wind that you choose? - 7.
+Nuclear Power: How many nuclear power plants are in your plan?
+Assume that each power plant can generate 2 GW. - 8.
 Map It: Make a map on which you have indicated the land areas you'll use for Solar and on and off-shore wind.
 Don't worry about making a beautiful map, but try to make it somewhat clear.
 Rather than plotting each area as one giant square, I'd suggest breaking each area up into several smaller squares.
+Draw each nuclear power plant as a small dot.
+You'll want to locate the power plants near a river or coast.